hashgraph/hedera-mirror-node/charts/marketplace/gcp/README.md

   -f custom-values.yaml
 ```

-## v0.13 -> v0.27+ (Includes breaking changes)
+## v0.13 to v0.27+

-Marketplace upgrade from v0.13 to v0.27 onwards include many noteworthy improvements and changes.
+Marketplace upgrade from v0.13 to v0.27+ include many noteworthy improvements and changes.
-Unfortunately 2 such changes include breaking stateful set changes from the mirror node and postgres sub chart.
+Unfortunately 2 such changes introduce breaking stateful set changes from the mirror node and postgres sub charts.
-As such a few extra steps are necessary for a smooth transition.
+As such, a few extra steps are necessary to ensure a smooth upgrade process.
 These steps draw inspiration from Bitnami's [Upgrade Steps To 9.0.0](https://artifacthub.io/packages/helm/bitnami/postgresql#to-9-0-0)

 1. From a v0.13 repo Stop importer downloading